garish640/TEXT-TO-VIDEO/README.md

-lucky l# Text to Video Generator
+ai lucky l# Text to Video Generator

 A comprehensive pipeline that converts text prompts into engaging short-form videos with voiceovers and captions.